Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Covering maps of modular curves

+To see that the global $\A^1$-degree is well defined, we show that $\pi_{0,3}^* T \mathbb{P}^1_k$ is relatively orientable (The fact that $T\pi_{0,3}$ is invertible at some point, $\mathbb{P}^1_k$ is $\A^1$-chain connected is immediate).
+The relative orientability of the pullback of the line bundle follows from

-\begin{example} Suppose $N = 3$.
-The covering map $\pi_{0,3}:X_0(3) \to X(1)$ is a morphism from $\Proj^1_k$ to itself, so we can compute the B\'ezout matrix associated to $\pi_{0,3}$ to compute its global $\A^1$ degree (which is the same as the global $\A^1$ degree by Theorem \ref{thm:globalA1Bezout}.
-The pullback of the $j$-invariant $\pi_{0,3}^*(j)$ can be written explicitly as follows, where $t$ is the hauptmodul of $X_0(3)$.
+The covering map $\pi_{0,3}:X_0(3) \to X(1)$ is a morphism from $\Proj^1_k$ to itself, so we can compute the B\'ezout matrix associated to $\pi_{0,3}$ to compute its global $\A^1$ degree (which is the same as the global $\A^1$ degree by Theorem \ref{thm:globalA1Bezout}).
+The pullback $\pi_{0,3}^*(j)$ of the $j$-invariant can be written explicitly as